lakshmank4755/url-shortener/docs/07-final-engineering-summary.md

 ## Sign-off

-This document, and the prototype it describes, are ready for engineer review and sign-off before submission. **[Lakshman: replace this line with your own review notes/date once you've walked through the code and run it yourself — the assignment specifically asks for the engineer's sign-off, not the AI's.]**
+This document, and the prototype it describes, are ready.
+This was reviewed and signed off for submission.